Anurag8305/Notes-App/README.md

 ## Note

-- Use MongoDB atlas to carryout all the database related stuff.
+- Used MongoDB atlas to carryout all the database related stuff.
 - Submit the GitHub link once done.
 - Submission Link

-## SUBMIT

-- ASSIGNMENT CONCLUDES DATE AND TIME : (22 FEB, 23 - 11:59 PM)